BUS327 Finansielle kriser: Historie og teori

 The course consists of lectures, discussion groups, presentations, class discussions, writing exercises, written assignments and student peer review.
 The students should bring their laptops (or other writing instrument) to every lecture.

-Individual feed-back from lecturer on written assignments.
-Peer-review of written assignments
+General feedback from lecturer on written assignments.
+Student peer-review of written assignments.

-Mishkin, F (2016), The Economics of Money, Banking and Financial Markets, Edinburgh: Pearson, ch 1-3, 7, and 9-16.
+The Economics of Money, Banking and Financial Markets, 12th edition, Edinburgh: Pearson; selected chapters.
 In addition, a list of articles and book chapters will be provided at the start of the semester.

 Both assessment components need to be passed in order to pass the course.
 There will not be any retake exam in the course.
 Those that wish to take the course again must do so next time the course is arranged, including all the elements in the assessment.